-- Disclosure is required by law or University policy (e.g. abuse or neglect of minors or vulnerable adults); - The incident presents an "imminent or continuing threat of harm"9; or - The UVM Reporter is given permission to do so. - 3.
-Make the individual with whom they are in contact aware of their option to report the incident to local law enforcement (UVM Police Services: 284 East Avenue; (802) 656-3473) and that UVM makes confidential and non-confidential resources available to the campus community that may be helpful to individuals who have experienced or witnessed discriminatory or harassing behavior.
+- Make the individual with whom they are in contact aware of their option to report the incident to local law enforcement (UVM Police Services: 284 East Avenue; (8o2) 656-3473) and that UVM makes confidential and non-confidential resources available to the campus community that may be helpful to individuals who have experienced or witnessed discriminatory or harassing behavior.
+Information on confidential and non-confidential resources is set out in the Contacts section of this Policy. - Immediately complete a Bias, Discrimination, & Harassment Incident Reporting Form or send an email to TitlelX@uvm.edu with all information the individual knows, including names of the reporting party, alleged Respondent, subject of the conduct, and witnesses, if known, location, and description of the conduct; and